Palisades Recovery Coalition

 President of the Marquez Knolls Property Owners Association (MKPOA).
 A seasoned land use professional, he has been a steadfast defender of CC&Rs and the community’s character, while serving as an effective bridge to local elected officials.
 With deep knowledge of planning and legislation, Howard is a respected voice in shaping policies that protect and strengthen the Palisades.

-Rabbi Bernstein
+Amy Bernstein

 Grace Park

-Reverend Dr. Grace Park
+Dr. Grace Park

 Laura Nicole Diamond

 Laura Nicole Diamond is a civil rights lawyer, author, and advocate based in Los Angeles.
 She’s known for the award-winning novel Shelter Us and the anthology Deliver Me: True Confessions of Motherhood.
 She writes about family, social justice, and parenting and works as an immigration attorney representing unaccompanied children.
 She is among our Legacy Families — her family having lost three homes in the Palisades Fire.
 Her area of interest is bluffs stabilization and the safety of our cliffside homes.
-We are proud to have her advocacy on our board.

 Adam Wolman